-I am Associate Professor and Deputy Chair at the MD Anderson Symptoms Research department and Director of the MD Anderson Center for Innovative Systems in Patient-Reported Data (INSPiRED).
+I am Associate Professor and Deputy Chair at the MD Anderson Symptoms Research department and Director of the MD Anderson Center for INSPiRED Cancer Care (Integration of Novel Systems for Patient Reported Data ).

 I conduct research to improve the lives of cancer patients by combining patient-reported data with psychometrics, user-centered design, machine learning and big data.